 EPAA adheres to the Sequoia Union High School District attendance policy.
-Parents/guardians have 5 days to clear their student's absence; after the 5th day, the absence converts to a "cut."
 If a student misses a class 12 times and has three (3) or more cuts (unexcused absences), a student may fail the course.
 If you plan to attend a doctor's appointment, please have your parent or guardian call the attendance office ahead of time to get cleared for a missed course period or day.

 To clear an absence, a parent or guardian must call the attendance clerk at the main office number (650) 839-8900.
+If an absence is not cleared, it will turn into a cut.